b3ngriffiths/website/content/posts/autumn-budget-2025/index.md

 The wording is precise: Labour commits not to increase 'the basic, higher, or additional rates of Income Tax,' naming each rate explicitly.
 The word **threshold** is critically absent, as is any mention of the point at which income tax is applied.

-Labour's position is that freezing thresholds doesn't count as raising taxes, it's a matter of interpretation. **The maths thoroughly disagrees.** Run the numbers and there's nothing ambiguous about it: we'll all pay more, every single year.
+Labour's position is that freezing thresholds doesn't count as raising taxes, it's a matter of interpretation. **The maths thoroughly disagrees.**

+When your salary rises with inflation but the thresholds stay frozen, more of your income gets pushed into higher tax brackets.
+You’re not paying higher rates, but you are paying more tax.
+This is fiscal drag, and it’s how frozen thresholds become a stealth tax rise.

+Run the numbers and there's nothing ambiguous about it: we'll all pay more, every single year.

 ## The Contradiction
 Does Rachel Reeves really believe the commitment is being upheld?
 Who knows.
 But she's holding onto the technicality.